nfdobbs/EmptyHorizons1.7.10/README.md

-# Empty Horizons a GTNH Challenge Mod
+# Empty Horizons: A GTNH Challenge Mod

 Most dimensions have been over taken by a poisonous fog.
 Spending too much time in it results in death from exposure.
 Challenge players start in a new dimension, the Empty Dimension, and must make excursions into the overworld to gather resources.
 Completing quests and achievements increases the amount of time players can spend in the fog.